 A1 Housing (Bassetlaw) Ltd was incorporated on 16 September 2004 and commenced trading on 4 October 2004.
-The company's principal activity during the year was the management and maintenance of the housing stock owned by the Council, which numbered 6,823 dwellings as at 31 March 2017 (6,840 as at 31 March 2016).
+The company's principal activity was the management and maintenance of the housing stock owned by the Council, which numbered 6,708 dwellings as at 31 March 2019 (6,753 as at 31 March 2018).
 The company is responsible for the day to day management of the housing services which includes housing management, warden services, housing repairs, capital works and technical and design services.